Chinon CP-X

 INTRODUCTION

 Welcome to the exciting world of CHINON photography!
 You have just purchased a fine camera that will give you many years of picture-taking pleasure.
 Your CHINON CP-X PROGRAM camera is one of the most sophisticated 35 mm SLR cameras available today.
-The CP-X PROGRAM incorporates programmed AE (Automatic Exposure), aperture priority kA, full manual control, and auto film speed setting system.
+The CP-X PROGRAM incorporates programmed AE (Automatic Exposure), aperture priority kA, manual control, and auto film speed setting system.
 Please read this instruction booklet carefully and thoroughly familiarize yourself with the equipment and its features.

 TABLE OF CONTENTS